thomastmc/SGR/README.md

 ​## Repository Structure

-### ​/physics
+### /physics

-​Contains: The core theoretical manuscripts (Papers I & II).
+​* Contains: The core theoretical manuscripts (Papers I & II).
-​Content: Rigorous mathematical derivations of the Twist Invariant \omega(t), the Wick Rotation mechanism, and the Soliton solutions for fermion identity.
+* ​Content: Rigorous mathematical derivations of the Twist Invariant \omega(t), the Wick Rotation mechanism, and the Soliton solutions for fermion identity.
-​Status: Pure Theory (Independent Derivation).
+* ​Status: Pure Theory (Independent Derivation).

 ​### /corollary

-​Contains: Applications, structural instantiations, and datasets.
+* Contains: Applications, structural instantiations, and datasets.
-​Content: Analysis of the "Geometric Engine" and correlations with external datasets (including the 2025 Giza SAR tomography).
+* ​Content: Analysis of the "Geometric Engine" and correlations with external datasets (including the 2025 Giza SAR tomography).
-​Status: Applied Physics & Structural Analysis.
+* ​Status: Applied Physics & Structural Analysis.